Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetInstanceInfo.json
          :language: json

-.. function:: InvokeContract(BlockHash, ContractContext) -> ?InvokeContractResult
+.. function:: InvokeContract(blockHash, contractContext) -> ?InvokeContractResult

-   Invoke a smart contract instance and view its results as if it had been updated at the end of the given block.
+   Invoke a smart contract instance and view its results as if it had been updated at the end of the given block. *This is not a transaction*.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :param ContractContext: The context in which to invoke the contract
+   :param contractContext: The context in which to invoke the contract.
-   :type ContractContext: |grpc-contract-context|_
+   :type contractContext: |grpc-contract-context|_
-   :returns: An invocation result
+   :returns: An invocation result.
    :rtype: ``?InvokeContractResult`` (see JSON schema below)

    .. collapse:: View JSON schema